 Each year, the engineering departments come together bringing food and drink that relate to their majors.
 Students have an opportunity to receive help in choosing a department, discuss jobs versus graduate school, talk about how to pursue undergraduate research, and more . . . all while sampling a wide variety of food offerings!

-Students are invited to have dinner with female faculty members and staff, just to chat, get support and mentoring, and network.
+Graduate students are invited to get together with engineering faculty members and staff, just to chat, get support and mentoring, and network.

-Each semester, students have an opportunity to spend an evening gaining confidence with all the kinds of hand tools that they may use as engineering students.
+Students have an opportunity to spend an evening gaining confidence with all the kinds of tools that they may use as engineering students.
 From soldering to saws, from pipettes to breadboards, interesting projects are set up and students flow from one station to another to play and learn.